Jumaruba/LPL-solutions/README.md

 _This is a repository for study purpose.
 Feel free to contribute._

+## GradeGrinder

+Do not submit this to GradeGrinder, it will flag you as cheating.

 ## Instructions to execute

 In case you're not used to github, to execute a specific file, please follow these instructions: